 Vietnam recognises the importance of protecting intellectual property rights (IPR), which include patents, trademarks and service marks, copyright and industrial designs.
-With the implementation of the Bilateral Trade Agreement provisions regarding IPR, Vietnam has made a commitment to protecting intellectual property.
-The Bilateral Trade Agreement's property rights chapter was modelled on the WTO Agreement on Trade- Related aspects of Intellectual Property.
+With the implementation of 13 Free Trade Agreements ("FTAs") provisions regarding IPR, Vietnam has made a commitment to protecting intellectual property.
+The FTA's property rights chapter was modelled on the WTO Agreement on Trade-Related aspects of Intellectual Property Rights ("TRIPs").